ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 The TEEP/HTTP Client informs the TEEP Agent by invoking an appropriate "RequestPolicyCheck" API.
-The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message and TAM URI to send it to.
 Processing then continues as specified in {{client-start}}.

 The TEEP Agent might need to talk to multiple TAMs, however, as shown in